KDM Electrical Enclosure with Window

 This can help the person focus their attention there, making maintenance more efficient.

-As such, small windows are better for large enclosures, while small enclosure is better with full-cover windows.
+As such, small windows are better for large enclosures, while the small enclosure is better with full-cover windows.

 The windows don’t have to be square-shaped either, but in any shape, that benefits the design.